Salad Dressing & Vinaigrette

 How to add flavours

-In salads, dressings should emphasize the flavour of the vegetables, not overshadow them; use lighter and more neutral vinaigrettes for more delicate salad leaves, such as iceberg, and harsher vinaigrettes for richer ones, such as arugula.
+In salads, dressings should emphasize the flavor of the vegetables, not overshadow them; use lighter and more neutral vinaigrettes for more delicate salad leaves, such as iceberg, and harsher vinaigrettes for richer ones, such as arugula.